Prindle Student Interns

 Prindle Post Staff Writers contribute weekly content for The Prindle Post in the form of ethics in the news and op eds.
 Click here for the full job description and application guidelines.

-Art Interns assist with graphic design and illustration needs for Prindle events and The Prindle Post.
-Click here for the full job description and application guidelines.
+Art Interns assist with graphic design, illustration and photography needs for Prindle events, The Prindle Post, etc. Click here for the full job description and application guidelines.

 Podcast Production Interns